 Beware of No Penalty CD Impostors

-There are some CDs advertised as no penalty, when that’s not exactly accurate.
-For example, Discover Bank offers a CD with what it describes as “penalty-free CD.”
+Some banks advertise CDs as no penalty when that’s not exactly accurate.
+For example, Discover Bank offered a CD with what it described as a penalty-free CD.
 So what are these benefits?
 Basically, if you invest in a 12-month CD, and during the CD’s term lose your job, you can withdraw the balance without penalty.
 Here are the details:

-This penalty free benefit is a nice feature, particularly given the high unemployment and job loss we are currently experiencing.
-But it is not a true no-penalty CD, at least it’s not what most people think of as a risk free CD.
+This penalty-free benefit is a nice feature.
+But it is not a true no-penalty CD, at least it’s not what most people think of as a risk-free CD.

 Don’t Confuse a No Penalty Certificate of Deposit with a Savings or Money Market Account

-Just because money can be withdrawn without penalty, a CD should not be confused with a savings or money market account.
+Don’t confuse a CD with a savings or money market account.
 Once you invest in a CD, you can’t add to it.
 You can of course open another CD.
-And when any CD reaches maturity, you can rollover the CD, adding funds to the account at that time.
+When any CD matures, you can roll over the CD, adding funds to the account at that time.
 But CDs are not demand deposit accounts.
-As a result, if you exercise your right to withdraw money early without penalty, you must take all of your money and earned interest.
+As a result, if you exercise your right to withdraw money early without penalty, you must take all of your money and interest.
 In other words, you close the account.

-One common question is why risk free CDs have a term.
-After all, if you can withdrawal the money anytime you want, who cares about the term of the CD?
-The answer is that CDs generally are fixed rate deposit instruments.
-That’s why longer term CDs generally pay higher rates.
+One common question is why risk-free CDs have a term.
+After all, if you can withdraw the money anytime you want, who cares about the term of the CD?
+It’s because CDs are generally fixed-rate deposit instruments.
+That’s why longer-term CDs generally pay higher rates.
 And so the point of the term is that’s how long the bank is willing to fix the rate.
-Once the term expires, the then prevailing rate will apply if you rollover the funds into a new CD.
+Once the term expires, the prevailing rate will apply if you roll over the funds into a new CD.